WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Nevada/Regulatory/ReadME.md

 - Populate output dataframe with *WaDE Regulatory Reportingunits* specific columns.
 - Assign state agency data info to the *WaDE Regulatory Reportingunits* specific columns.
 See *NV_RegulatoryInfo Schema Mapping to WaDE_QA.xlsx* for specific details.
 Items of note are as follows...
     - OrganizationUUID = "NVDWR"
     - *RegulatoryOverlayUUID* = extract from regulatoryoverlays.csv.
-Match via in_RegulatoryName, see *0_NVRegulatorySourceDataPreprocess.ipynb.ipynb* for specifics.
+Match via RegulatoryOverlayNativeID, see *0_NVRegulatorySourceDataPreprocess.ipynb.ipynb* for specifics.
     - *ReportingUnitUUID* = extract from reportingunits.csv.
-Match via in_ReportingUnitName, see *0_NVRegulatorySourceDataPreprocess.ipynb.ipynb* for specifics.
+Match via ReportingUniNativeID, see *0_NVRegulatorySourceDataPreprocess.ipynb.ipynb* for specifics.
 - Consolidate output dataframe into site specific information only by dropping duplicate entries, drop by WaDE specific *ReportingUnitName*, *ReportingUnitNativeID* & *ReportingUnitTypeCV* fields.
 - Assign reportingunits UUID identifier to each (unique) row.
 - Perform error check on output dataframe.